iwanders/analysis-ithc-iptsd/analysis.md

 ## DftButton

+Currently the first row of this DFT frame is used to determine the button state, by combining it with the phase of the position.

-I don't think this is the button, it does transfer binary data though:
+I don't think this is the button in the first column, it does transfer binary data though:

 ![2024_02_19_dft_button_histogram](media/2024_02_19_dft_button_histogram.png)